fdev31/keypass/README.md

 # Installation

 - Install platformIO
-- Replace the "12345678" WIFI password in `src/configuration.h` with your own
+- Replace the "12345678" WIFI password in `src/configuration.h` with your own (you can also change it later on)
 - run "build & upload" in GUI or `pio run --target=upload` in CLI

 # Usage